 Of all the cases considered in this study, this case has the most severe loading conditions.
 There is a larger performance demand on the modeled girts due to the wider span of 24 inches and the cantilever distance of 23 inches.

-The FRP girts had, in most cases, stresses larger than the minimum allowed with a safety factor of four.
-Furthermore, for the FRP girts, all linear elastic analysis models (except for the 2” girts) were unstable and went into large excessive deformations.
+The FRP Z-girts had, in most cases, stresses larger than the minimum allowed with a safety factor of four.
+Furthermore, for the FRP Z-girts, all linear elastic analysis models (except for the 2” girts) were unstable and went into large excessive deformations.
 This is indicated by the maximum stress and deflection shown in the graphs for girt sizes of 2.5 inches to 4 inches with a +40 PSF wind pressure.

-For deflection, all CMH girts have a span-to-deflection ratio greater than the minimum of 90.
+For deflection, all CMH Z-girts have a span-to-deflection ratio greater than the minimum of 90.
 The FRP girts had deflection ratios less than the minimum of 90 when subjected to a +40 PSF wind pressure and 5 PSF dead load.

 See the Appendix for further data.